 DSM is a National Instruments (NI) Alliance Partner with a Certified LabVIEW Developer (CLD) on staff.
 We have the staff and experience to offer services ranging from consulting on existing LabVIEW programs to designing and building complete new systems.
+Project examples below.

 DSM contracted with Hutchinson FTS to develop a data acquisition and supervisory control program in LabVIEW for an apparatus used to test engine components.
-Hutchinson specified COTS components, designed application-specific hardware, and built the mechanical assembly.
+Hutchinson specified commercial off-the-shelf (COTS) components, designed application-specific hardware, and built the mechanical assembly.
 DSM designed a program used coordinate data acquisition and remote supervision of a 3-axis motion controller, a thermal chamber, heaters, thermocouples, pressure transducers, and other hardware which would simulate an automotive engine environment.
 DSM worked closely with Hutchinson FTS to deploy and debug the software on-site within 3 weeks of receipt of order.

 Working with PulseRay Inc., DSM provided consulting services on software for control of a highly specialized tensile test machine that is installed at the Cornell High Energy Synchrotron Source (CHESS).
 This system is able to record high resolution x-ray imagery of test specimens of aerospace alloys while they are subjected to tensile and cyclic fatigue tests.
 This capability will improve our understanding of how grain refinement can be used to enhance material properties.
 The tensile tester is able to function in multiple modes of operation, including closed-loop position and force control.
 The sample can be rotated 360 degrees within the tester, permitting three-dimensional imagery of samples using computed tomography.
 In addition to programming support related to motion control, DSM also provided specialized actuators that were incorporated into the load frame.